 3. Respect Tenant Space

 Don’t show up unannounced to your tenant’s apartment or home and expect to be let inside.
 When you sign the lease with your tenant, the property becomes their private space to use however they’d like as long as they follow basic rules.
 That means you lose the right to waltz in and out of the property as you please.
 So, don’t do anything that you wouldn’t like either.
 If you have to take care of maintenance, let clients know well ahead of time so that when you ring the doorbell, they are expecting it.
-Most clients won’t mind you coming in to do maintenance, but it’s essential you give them warning.
+Most clients won’t mind you coming in to do maintenance, but it’s essential you give them a warning.
 Phone calls and email are great ways to keep in contact with your clients about anything coming up.
 Visiting the property is fine, but only with prior notice.
 This will keep your clients from feeling like you’re spying on them or invading their space.

 4. Conduct Inspections

 Ever heard the phrase an ounce of prevention is worth a pound of cure?
 This is true for your property, but it also goes a long way with your clients.
 By conducting regular annual or semiannual inspections, you show your clients that you are proactive about keeping the property in good shape.
-They’ll appreciate your willingness to keep after the property.
+They’ll appreciate your willingness to maintain the property.
 This is also a great time for you to ask your clients if there are any upgrades they’d like to see so that you can take them into consideration.
 Make it clear to your clients that the inspection isn’t for the purpose of being nosy and making sure they’re caring for the property (although you’ll also notice this).
 You want to make the impression that you’re just proactively checking for leaks, drips, paint status, major appliance issues, etc.

 By following these four tips, you can make sure that your tenants feel welcomed and cared for on your property, encouraging them to stay.